paranoya/population-synthesis-toolkit/paper/paper.md

 Compared to alternative approaches in the literature, the user-friendly modular framework of PST is conceived to address the following challenges:
 - To handle a broad variety of SSP libraries, publicly available in heterogeneous native formats.
 - To model arbitrarily complex galaxy star formation and chemical evolution histories.
-- To model both photomteric and spectroscopic data.
+- To model both photometric and spectroscopic data.

 # Features and functionality